-The regulations also govern shift work, night work and paid annual leave (see the response to question 22).
+The regulations also govern shift work, night work and paid annual leave (see question 24).

-18 What categories of workers are entitled to overtime pay and how is it calculated?
+20 What categories of workers are entitled to overtime pay and how is it calculated?

 Overtime pay is not governed by specific legislation but is generally a matter of individual or collective agreement.
 The National Minimum Wage Act 1998 governs an employer's obligation to pay a certain minimum amount per hour, which may render unpaid overtime unlawful in certain circumstances.